johnhadaway/johnhadaway.github.io/_writing/smart-to-people-first-cities.markdown

 layout: writing
 year: 2021
 date: 12/05/2021
-display-date: "May 12, 2021"
+display-date: 'May 12, 2021'
-short-title: "From smart to people-first cities"
+short-title: 'From smart to people-first cities'
-long-title: "From smart to people-first cities"
+long-title: 'From smart to people-first cities'
 id: smart-to-people-first-cities
 external: yes
 external-url:
 publication: The Futures Centre
 ---